cbtham/handoff-genesys/readme.md

 There is now more bots than ever!
 Thanks to all the developers out there creating smart bots for people to consume services by providing a new way of interaction.
 There is so much more that you can do.
 You may want to check out also [Dialogs](http://aihelpwebsite.com/Blog/EntryId/9/Introduction-To-Using-Dialogs-With-The-Microsoft-Bot-Framework), [FormFlow](https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/07/14/building-a-microsoft-bot-using-microsoft-bot-framework-using-formflow/), and [Microsoft Language Understanding and Intelligence Services (LUIS)](https://docs.botframework.com/en-us/node/builder/guides/understanding-natural-language/).
 With these and other features, you can build sophisticated bots that respond to users' queries and commands and interact in a fluid, conversational, and non-linear manner.
 For more information, and for ideas to get you started, see [What is Microsoft Bot Framework Overview](https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/04/05/what-is-microsoft-bot-framework-overview/).

 ----
+## Credits ##
+Special thanks to Shearn and Maven and it was a great pleasure coding with you guys.</br>
+Also [geektrainer](https://github.com/GeekTrainer) for his awesome bot documentations.